studplus/wordpress_docker/README.md

 # wordpress_docker
-Docker Template for Wordpress with mariaDB and varnish
+Docker Template for Wordpress with MariaDB, Varnish and PHPmyAdmin